-It’s summer – time to relax, have a barbecue, and head to the shore, right?
-Well, yes, but for a Facilities Manager, it’s also gear-up time.
-While everyone is winding-down, this audience is moving into their all-out sprint and being pulled in a hundred directions.
-We know those challenges well, and we wanted to put together a few tips that we thought might be helpful as Facilities Managers prepare for their opening day.
+It’s August – time to relax, have a barbecue, and head to the shore, right?
+Well, yes, but for a Facility Manager, it’s also gear-up time.
+While others are putting on their “out-of-office-messages”, these professionals are moving into their all-out sprint and being pulled in a hundred directions.
+We know those challenges well, and we wanted to put together a few tips that we thought might be helpful as Facility Managers prepare for their opening day.

 Let’s first set the scene.
-Amidst the day-to-day tasks of varying sizes, Facilities Managers are also juggling scheduled maintenance and deep cleaning of facilities, and they’re dealing with acute seasonal changes (heavy rains, summer storms, the threat of mold, and trying to control indoor climate).
-Fun.
+Amidst the day-to-day tasks of varying sizes, Facility Managers are also juggling scheduled maintenance and deep cleaning of facility, and they’re dealing with acute seasonal changes (heavy rains, summer storms, the threat of mold, and trying to control indoor climate).
+Summer fun?
+Not exactly.

 With that as the backdrop, there is also likely a huge building renovation to run – one which oftentimes requires opening-up the envelope of the property.
 When doing that, here are a few quick tips to keep in mind:

 1. Temporary Barriers & Contractor Communication

 You can almost always count on finding something unexpected that will keep the building envelope open/exposed for longer than you’d like.
 Create a system for daily communication with contractors who are in the building.
 Ask what accommodations they’ve made for temporary barriers.
 Walk through various weather scenarios (“What happens if it rains?”
 “What happens during excessive wind?”).
 They’re there to do a job, and they should be able to do that job while preserving the integrity and security of your building.
 Remember, temporary barriers are just that: temporary.